Automating-GIS-processes/site/docs/final-assignment/final-assignment.md

 *Note: If your code requires some python packages not found in the csc notebooks environment, please mention them also in the README.md file and provide installation instrutions.*

+*Note: If you do the exercise in pair, the none-driver groupmate needs to submit a one-page report on his/her own git reporistory.
+In your report include: description, aims, how it works, what tools and methods you have used, how you have divided the work).
+The driver does not need to submi the report (only the required.md file)

 ### When is the deadline?

 Label your submissions as "submitted" in the exercise repository's `README.md` under "status" once you are finished with the Final assignment.

 You can choose from these two deadlines:
-- 1st deadline: Thursday the 31st December 2022
+- 1st deadline: Sunday the 31st December 2023
-- 2nd deadline Friday the 13th of January 2023
+- 2nd deadline Sunday the 14th of January 2024

 Submissions are checked after each deadline (you can get the feedback earlier if aiming for the first deadline).
 If you need the course grade earlier, please contact the course instructor.